mgwilliams/python3-pjsip/README.md

 ## Comments

 If when you import the package the compiler complains about the lack of some *.so* file, add the `/usr/local/lib` directory to ldconfig - [Explanation](https://unix.stackexchange.com/a/67784/120790).

+## Build instructions on Ubuntu 18.04

+Detailed build instructions for PJSUA and PSUA2 can be found [here](https://github.com/TamojitSaha/python3-pjsip/wiki/Instruction-for-compiling-PJSUA-and-PJSUA2-in-Ubuntu-18.04)